onnlucky/hotel/readme.txt

 # TODO

+fix throw and catch ...
-add continuations (same as goto) change return into same as goto add break in same way as return, but return outer most lexical block ...? the _res values could be multiple, add code to unpack it? or add second param for full list? port evio and such into new style value/frame
+change return into same as goto? add break as a return or by throwing? the _res values could be multiple, add code to unpack it? or add second param for full list? port evio and such into new style value/frame